weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 "But to be set apart like that!"

 "What do I care?" asked Joanna, the practical.
-"You've <span id="calibre_link-149" page-number="98" page-name="Page:There Is Confusion.djvu/104" page-index="104"
-page-quality="3" title="Page:There_Is_Confusion.djvu/104"></span>got to
-take life as you find it, Peter.
+"You've got to take life as you find it, Peter.
 The way I figure it is this.
 If all I needed to get on the stage was the mastery of a difficult step, I'd get there, wouldn't I?
 For somehow, sometime, I'd learn how to overcome that